24 Aug Stop worrying. You’re just human! 10 inspirational tips from a sophisticated woman.

 When she was left alone, she suddenly found the feeling of peace and acceptance.
 There was no one to want anything from her.
 The emptiness began to bring her relief.
 She began to rest and do the things she wanted.
 She started reading and asking questions.
 She doesn’t blame herself for how her life went.
 Reconciliation with the past is part of the acceptance.

 A few weeks ago I wrote a post about self-acceptance.
-Make sure you read it 🙂 https://magdanetkowska.com/en/knock-knock-whos-there-its-a-new-me/
+Click here to read it:)

 Danusia told me directly that she felt guilt and shame because she was a bad daughter and wife.
 She was always silent.
 She didn’t know how to deal with criticism from loved ones.
 Today she knows that those who are the most afraid are shouting the loudest.
 It’s the only way they can unload their frustration.
 It’s not really about you.
 You’re not the one to be blamed.
 You’re not the problem.
 The problem starts when you take their criticism too personally. ❤